isabella232/media-analytics.en-1/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 ### visitor.marketingCloudUserId

-You can pass the Experience Cloud User ID (also known as the `mid` or `mcid`) on the `sessionStart` call by including it inside the `params` map using the following key: **visitor.marketingCloudUserId**.
+Pass the Experience Cloud User ID (also known as the `MID` or `MCID`) on the `sessionStart` call by including it inside the `params` map using the following key: **visitor.marketingCloudUserId**.
 This is a useful feature if you already integrate with other Experience Cloud products and have already obtained the MCID.

 >[!NOTE]
 >
 >Media Analytics (MA() is integrated with the Experience Cloud family of apps (Adobe Analytics, Audience Manager, Target, and so on).
-You need an Experience Cloud ID to access these apps.
+You need an Experience Cloud ID to access these apps. _This is what you should use to identify users in most scenarios._

 ### appInstallationId